4-DMAPandSadness/EfsTA/User Guide.md

 Utilizing this model the spectrum will be treated as a collection of multiple parallel exponential decays.

-First of the GLA-Button needs to be clicked, so that the program knows to use this model for the evaluation.
-After that lifetimes for the different species need to be set, since this program relies on initial guesses by the user.
+Firstly the lifetimes for the different species need to be set, since this program relies on initial guesses by the user.
 A priori knowlegde or guesses about the amount of forming species during the irradiation and an approximate lifetime for each species is necessary.
 All lifetimes input need to be separated by a comma.
-By pressing ENTER a radiobutton for each lifetime will appear below the textfield and the lifetimes can be set fixed so that they wont be changed during the optimization process.
+By pressing ENTER a radiobutton for each lifetime will appear below the textfield.
+Selecting lifetimes will set fixed so that they won''t be changed during the optimization process.
+This is optional.

 If the measured photochemical process involves for example three different species with two of them having lifetimes in the lower picosecond range and the third having a lifetime greater than the timeframe of the proccess.
 The two picosecond lifetimes should be input as variable lifetime values and the longer one as a fixed value since it does not contribute in a meaningful way to the spectrum.